Open-Rights-Exchange/ore-bp-docs/bp-agreement.md

 I, {{producer}}, agree not to publish blocks with timestamps more than 500ms in the future unless the prior block is more than 75% full by either CPU or network bandwidth metrics.

 I, {{producer}}, agree not to set the RAM supply to more RAM than my nodes contain and to resign if I am unable to provide the RAM approved by 2/3+ producers, as shown in the system parameters.

-I, {{producer}}, agree not to install smart contracts or create accounts outside of the existing deployed contracts on the chain - I understand that the ORE blockchain is not a general-purpose public chain.

-I, {{producer}}, agree that in return for operating block producing node(s), I will receive my share of the producer pool of 2% annual inflation on a beginning token supply of 1 Billion ORE tokens.
-In total, the ORE blockchain has 5% annual inflation.
-I understand that, in addition to the BP inflation, there will be a grant of 2% to developers and projects using the ORE chain and 1% to AIKON for continuing development of the ORE protocol and related products and that these allocations may be reconsidered during the process of creating and ratifying a constitution.

-I, {{producer}}, understand that ORE Blockchain SYS token will not be publicly circulated and that I will use a custom smart contract for claiming by block producer rewards as ORE tokens and that I will never attempt to claim, own, or use the SYS token.

-I, {{producer}}, understand that ORE tokens will be valued at a rate of one SYS to one ORE token and that these ORE tokens will have voting rights, claim to network resources and will be circulated publicly on exchanges.